node-red/node-red.github.io/docs/getting-started/installation.md

 ### Install Node-RED

-There are two ways to get Node-RED; either via npm, or directly from GitHub:
+There are **three** ways to get Node-RED:

+#### Download a release

+Download the latest release from the link on <http://nodered.org>.
+The zip contains a top-level folder called `node-red-X.Y.Z` where `X.Y.Z` is the version number.
+Once extracted, from within that top-level folder, run the following
+command:

+    $ npm install

-#### Using npm
+#### Use npm

+Installing via npm allows you to [embed Node-RED into an existing application](../embedding.html).

+Run the following commands to install from the npm repository:

     $ mkdir node-red
     $ cd node-red
     $ npm install node-red

-This installs Node-RED, and its core dependencies into the `node_modules` directory.
+This installs the latest release, and its core dependencies, into the `node-red/node_modules` directory.

-Installing via npm also allows you to [embed Node-RED into an existing application](../embedding.html).

-The version installed by npm is a point-in-time snapshot.
-To get the latest code run:

-    $ npm install node-red/node-red

 #### From GitHub

-Either clone the repository:
+If you want to run the very latest code, you can clone the source repository directly from GitHub:

     $ git clone https://github.com/node-red/node-red.git

-Or download the latest zip file from <https://github.com/node-red/node-red/archive/master.zip>.

-Once downloaded, the core pre-requisite modules must be installed.
+Once cloned, the core pre-requisite modules must be installed.
 From the top-level directory of Node-RED, run:

     $ npm install